-Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, Page 1 of 1

-CO

-Quantity HM Description Weight

-1 RQ Phosgene, 2.3, 25 lbs

-cylinder UN1076

-Poison, Inhalation

-Hazard,

-("RQ" Zone A

-means that

-this is a (Phosgene is the

-reportable proper shipping

-quantity.) name from Column

-2 of the Hazardous

-Materials Table.)

-(2.3 is the Hazard

-Class from Column

-3 of the Hazardous

-Materials Table.)

-(Un1076 is the

-Identification

-Number from

-Column 4 of the

-Hazardous materials

-Table.)

-This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.
+· Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des cription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
+2 of the Materials (2.3 is Class from 3 of the Materials (Un1076 Identifica Number Column Hazardo Table.)
+Inhalation ne is the shipping om Column Hazardous Table.) the Hazard om Column Hazardous Table.) is the tition from 4 of the us materials 25 lbs This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.

-DFF Carrier: Safety

-Shipper: Corporation Per: First

-Per: Smith Date:

-Date: October 15,
+DEF Carrier: Safety Corporation Shipper: Per: First Per: Smith Date: Date: October 15, 2003

-2003

-Special Instructions: 24 hour Emergency Contact,

-John Smith 1-800-555-5555
+Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555